 P38 deassigned (was deassigned by)

 E13 Attribute Assignment.
 P141 assigned (was assigned by): E1 CRM Entity

-This property records the identifier that was deassigned from an instance of E1 CRM Entity.
+This property associates an instance of E42 Identifier that was deassigned from an instance of E1 CRM Entity by an instance of E15 Identifier Assignment.